 Make the Tamales

 Place the cornhusks in a large pot and completely cover them with hot water.
-Soak the cornhusks for 30 minutes to an hour to soften.
+Soak the cornhusks for 30 minutes to an hour until they soften and are pliable.

 In a medium bowl, mix the cornmeal with a pinch of salt and 1 1/2 cups of vegetable stock.